-Alexandra is a sixth-year Ph.D. candidate in history, who focuses on the rhetoric of violence, peace, and state formation in the earliest crusade accounts.
-Her research interests include the First Crusade and the medieval Mediterranean, memory and the rhetoric of holy war, and twelfth-century intellectual life.
+Alexandra is a seventh-year doctoral candidate in medieval European history.
+Her research focuses on twelfth-century France and the Mediterranean, the early crusades, masculinity, bereavement, and memorialization in poetry.
 She earned her bachelors degree from Whitman College (History and Classical Studies, magna cum laude) and master's degree from the University of Tennessee.

 Her dissertation explores how Northern French authors relied on ancient exemplars—including Virgil’s Aeneid and Ovid’s Metamorphoses—to redefine Frankish masculinity after the campaign of 1099.
 Specifically, twelfth-century Christian monks learned to characterize war in highly gendered ways by emulating Roman poetry.
 These churchmen added graphic descriptions of sexual trauma, death, grief, and vengeance to their histories of the First Crusade, in order to draw parallels between contemporary warfare and the heroism (or tragedy) of Classical epics.